 The Colombo National Museum houses an interesting collection of historic artefacts and artwork from throughout Sri Lanka.
-Spread out over two floors, the Colombo National Museum is well organised, with each room on the ground floor dedicated to a different period and each room on the upper floor to a different theme.
+Spread out over two floors, the Colombo National Museum is well-organised, with each room on the ground floor dedicated to a different period, and each on the upper floor to a different theme.

-From stone and bone tools in the prehistoric and proto-historic section to Sinhalese artefacts from the Anuradhapura and Polonnaruva periods right through to the Kandy period, the Colombo National Museum gives a good overview of Sri Lanka’s history.
+From stone and bone tools in the prehistoric and proto-historic section to Sinhalese artefacts from the Anuradhapura and Polonnaruva to the Kandy periods, the Colombo National Museum gives a good overview of Sri Lanka’s history.

 On the upper floor, visitors can see everything from nineteenth century art to a collection of weaponry.